couple

 Trustee Instructions

-The Organizational Binder includes a set of Trustee Instructions.
+The documents include a set of Trustee Instructions for both the current and successor trustee.
 Once the Trust is set up, it should be personally managed as circumstances change.
 It is not necessary to come back to the Law Office for every question or concern because these instructions show how to manage the Trust.
-Of course, if there were questions that are not answered by these instructions, please feel free to call.
+Of course, if there were questions that are not answered by these instructions, please feel free to call or email.

 Questions and Answers